 7. Participation of Audience

-Seminars often has substantially larger crowds on the premises.
-It consists mainly of a specialist educating a group of participants on a certain topic.
+Seminars often attract substantially larger crowds on the premises.
+They consist mainly of a specialist educating a group of participants on a certain topic.

 Due to the hands-on activities that are a part of the workshop experience, workshops frequently feature smaller crowds of individuals or are divided into fewer groups.

-The magnitude of conferences is considerably large.
-They frequently occur in big conference halls or auditoriums and attract hundreds or even thousands of attendees.
+Conferences are considerably large.
+They frequently occur in big conference halls or auditoriums and attract hundreds or thousands of attendees.

-Conferences are organised on a large scale to accommodate more attendees.
+Conferences are organized on a large scale to accommodate more attendees.
 Pic Courtesy: Unsplash

 8. Duration

 Seminars are usually brief.
-They usually last an hour and a half to three hours.
+They typically last an hour and a half to three hours.

 Workshops are often longer than seminars.
 They usually last for several days or less, depending on the requirement.